FredericXS/FredericXS/README.md

 ---

 ### :man_technologist: &nbsp;About Me:
-I am an iOS Developer from Brazil.
+I am an iOS and Web Developer from Brazil.

 - 🖥️ I’m a student and dev.
 - 📖 Studying new technologies.